ChenToaff/Tasks/Readme.md

 # Tasks

-Tasks is a full-stack task management web application designed to showcase my skills as a developer.
-It allows users to create projects, add colleagues, and manage tasks within those projects using a Kanban board.
-The project utilizes WebSocket.io for real-time updates.
+Tasks is a comprehensive full-stack task management web application designed to enhance team collaboration and productivity.
+The application allows users to create projects, invite colleagues, and manage tasks seamlessly through an intuitive Kanban board interface.
+With real-time updates powered by WebSocket.io, users experience smooth and immediate synchronization across their tasks and projects.

 ## Technologies Used